cassfinn/StroopEffectAnalysis/README.md

 Included in this repository are:

-1 - StroopEffectAnalysis.Rmd, which contains the R source code used to generate the report.
+1 - StroopEffectAnalysis.Rmd:  the R source code used to generate the report.

 2 - StroopEffectAnalysis.html:  the html version of the analysis.